 I’m a big fan of no-bake desserts.
 They are perfect for when you need to throw something together quickly.
 This scotcheroos recipe is a classic no-bake treat that everyone always loves!

 The flavors of the peanut butter, chocolate and butterscotch are perfection.
-Seriously imagine a rice krispie treat with peanut butter and chocolate on top.
-That’s what you get with these scotcheroos.
-Plus a hint of butterscotch from the butterscotch chips.
-Talk about flavor heaven.
-YUM!
+Seriously imagine taking this peanut butter rice krispie treats recipe and then adding chocolate ganache on top.
+I also love the hint of butterscotch from the butterscotch chips.

-BOIL.
-In a saucepan over medium heat, stir together the sugar and corn syrup until it begins to dissolve.
-Bring to a boil, then remove from heat and stir in the peanut butter and vanilla.
+- BOIL.
+In a large saucepan over medium heat, stir together the sugar and corn syrup until it begins to dissolve.
+Bring to a boil, then immediately remove from heat.

-MIX.
+- MIX.
 Gently stir in the rice krispies until the mixture is well coated.
-Then press into a greased 8×8″ baking dish and press it down with a spatula.
+Then pour the mix into a greased 8×8″ baking dish and press it down with a spatula.

-SPREAD.
-Melt the chocolate and butterscotch chips together until smooth, then spread evenly on top of the cereal mixture.
+- SPREAD.
+Melt the semi-sweet chocolate chips and butterscotch chips together until smooth, then spread evenly on top of the cereal mixture.
 Let chocolate harden completely, then cut into squares.

 - Line your pan with parchment paper for easier removal and less mess.